-(c) The Board may delegate administration of the Plan to a committee composed of not fewer than two (2) members of the Board (the "Committee").
+The Board may delegate administration of the Plan to (C) a committee composed of not fewer than two (2) members of the Board (the "Committee").
 One or more of these members may be non-employee directors and outside directors, if required and as defined by the provisions of paragraphs 2(e) and 2(f).
 If administration is delegated to a Committee, the Committee shall have, in connection with the administration of the Plan, the powers theretofore possessed by the Board (except amendment of Section 6 or the options granted thereunder shall only be by action taken by the Board or a committee of one or more members of the Board to which such authority has been specifically delegated by the Board), subject, however, to such resolutions, not inconsistent with the provisions of the Plan, as may be adopted from time to time by the Board.
-Notwithstanding anything else in this paragraph 2(c) to the contrary, at any time the Board the authority to grant or amend options to all employees, directors or consultants or any portion or class thereof.
+Notwithstanding anything else in this paragraph 2(c) to the contrary, at any time the Board or the Committee may delegate to a committee of one or more members of the Board the authority to grant or amend options to all employees, directors or consultants or any portion or class thereof.